Trial Advocacy

 Thanks to generous donors, students have unique opportunities to highlight their advocacy skills and earn award money at the same time.

-An annual prize for the best opening statement made by a student. - Coughenour Mock Trial Competition
+Annual award for the best opening statement made by a student. - John C. Coughenour Mock Trial Competition

-The John D. MacGillivray Memorial Scholarship is awarded to third year students who demonstrate excellence, leadership, commitment and impact in their coursework and activities related to trial advocacy. - Dwyer
+Annual award to third year students who demonstrate excellence, leadership, commitment and impact in their coursework and activities related to trial advocacy. - William L. Dwyer Award

 Ways to get involved

 Many aspects of the trial advocacy program have opportunities for involvement by our legal community.
-If you are interested in getting involved with any of the options below, please reach out to trialad@uw.edu.
+If you are interested in getting involved, please email trialad@uw.edu.

 - Competition Judge

-We hold 3 in-house competitions each year (negotiation, mock trial, appellate advocacy) and look for attorneys and judges in our community to be judges for the event. - Competition Coach
+We hold 3 in-house competitions each year (negotiation, mock trial, appellate advocacy) and look for attorneys and judges in our community to act as judges for the events. - Competition Coach

-We have several teams that participate in outside competitions, mock-trial, moot court, and a Voir Dire competition.
+We have several teams that participate in outside competitions, including mock-trial, moot court, ADR and voir dire.
 We appreciate local practitioners who have time to help the students prepare for their competitions. - Trial Advocacy award judge